myheritage/bitbucket-merge-checker/README.md

 This will run the unit tests.

 ### Bitbucket Server version compatibility
-This plugin is was tested on Bitbucket-Server@5.16.0, but it might still work on lower versions than that.
+This plugin was tested for Bitbucket-Server@5.16.0, but it might still work on lower versions than that.

 ### i18n support
 Currently only the English language is supported.